At Craigmore the Community Wildlife Garden project was started in April 2023.

-We currently have six raised beds and are currently growing savoy cabbage, cauliflower, white onion, red onion, dwarf French beans, runner beans, broad beans, beetroot, winter squash, tomatoes and cucumber.
+We currently have a polytunnel, six raised beds and various ground level beds including a Dug Bed and a 'No Dig' bed.
+We have and are growing a variety of produce including cabbage, broccoli, cauliflower, white onion, red onion, dwarf French beans, runner beans, broad beans, beetroot, winter squash, garlic, rhubarb, celeriac, tomatoes, cucamelons and cucumber.
 How successful we will be is another matter but it is all part of the gardening experience!
 We have also planted heritage apple and pear trees too.

-Our ultimate aim is to share the produce that we grow throughout the community.
+Our ultimate aim is to share the produce that we grow throughout the community and beyond.

 As part of the Community garden we also aim to be as friendly to the local wildlife as possible.